-- (iv) An examination of the technical and economic feasibility of available add-on control devices for all VOC emitting equipment; - (v) An examination of the technical and economic feasibility of changing to low VOC emitting processes; - (vi) The control option selected, stating the emission limits and test methods used to demonstrate compliance; - (vii) The proposed amount of VOC to be controlled from each affected piece of VOC emitting equipment; and - (c) Record keeping and reporting.
-The Air Pollution Control Officer may require the owner or operator of any operation at a source complying with this subsection to perform such compliance testing, keep such records and furnish such reports as necessary to demonstrate continuing compliance with this subsection. - (d) Compliance. - (1) The owner or operator of a source subject to this subsection shall achieve compliance with the standards in paragraph (b) of this subsection or file an approved alternative control plan with the Agency by November 15, 1993. - (2) The owner or operator of a source subject to an approved alternative control plan shall achieve compliance with said plan as expeditiously as practicable, but no later than November 15, 1994. - (e) Exemptions - (1) Each affected facility that has not emitted 50 tons of VOC per calendar year since January 1, 1990, shall be exempt from the requirements of paragraph (b) provided that the owner or operator submits a report to the Agency that contains the following: - (a) The actual amount of VOC emitted from each piece of affected VOC-emitting equipment in each calendar year beginning on January 1, 1990; - (b) The design and operation of the affected VOC-emitting equipment; and - (c) Any other information that the Agency may require to establish enforceable conditions. - (2) The Agency shall issue an order to the owner or operator which shall contain, but is not limited to, enforceable short-term limits on hours of operation, raw material use, or operational variables to effectively limit the emissions from the source to a maximum of 4.16 tons per month.
+- (v) An examination of the technical and economic feasibility of changing to low VOC emitting processes; - (vi) The control option selected, stating the emission limits and test methods used to demonstrate compliance; - (vii) The proposed amount of VOC to be controlled from each affected piece of VOC emitting equipment; and - (viii)An implementation schedule, including a schedule for compliance. - (c) Record keeping and reporting.
+The Air Pollution Control Officer may require the owner or operator of any operation at a source complying with this subsection to perform such compliance testing, keep such records and furnish such reports as necessary to demonstrate continuing compliance with this subsection. - (d) Compliance. - (1) The owner or operator of a source subject to this subsection shall achieve compliance with the standards in paragraph (b) of this subsection or file an approved alternative control plan with the Agency by November 15, 1993. - (2) The owner or operator of a source subject to an approved alternative control plan shall achieve compliance with said plan as expeditiously as practicable, but no later than November 15, 1994.

+(e) Exemptions

+(1) Each affected facility that has not emitted 50 tons of VOC per calendar year since January 1, 1990, shall be exempt from the requirements of paragraph (b) provided that the owner or operator submits a report to the Agency that contains the following:

+- (a) The actual amount of VOC emitted from each piece of affected VOC-emitting equipment in each calendar year beginning on January 1, 1990; - (b) The design and operation of the affected VOC-emitting equipment; and - (c) Any other information that the Agency may require to establish enforceable conditions. - (2) The Agency shall issue an order to the owner or operator which shall contain, but is not limited to, enforceable short-term limits on hours of operation, raw material use, or operational variables to effectively limit the emissions from the source to a maximum of 4.16 tons per month.